 May in Spiti needs layering.
 Lots of it.
 Days can be warm enough for a t-shirt in the sun, but the moment you step into shade or the sun drops, it gets cold fast.

-Thermal innerwear (at least two sets), a warm fleece or down jacket, a windproof and waterproof outer layer, warm socks, sturdy walking shoes or boots, sunglasses with UV protection, sunscreen (SPF 50, the sun at altitude is intense), lip balm, a beanie or warm cap for mornings and evenings, and gloves if you are travelling in early May.
+Thermal innerwear (at least two sets), a warm fleece or down jacket, a windproof and waterproof outer layer, warm socks, sturdy walking shoes or boots, gloves for early mornings and cold stretches, sunglasses with UV protection, sunscreen (SPF 50, the sun at altitude is intense), lip balm and moisturiser, a beanie or warm cap for mornings and evenings, and a reusable water bottle.

 A good power bank (charging options are limited in remote areas), a basic medical kit with Diamox, ORS, painkillers, and any personal medication, and a headlamp or torch for nights in villages where power cuts happen.